 In most cases, going through all of these steps is a real pain for the people you love.
 It’s expensive, can take a long time, and be highly inconvenient, and sometimes, even downright messy.

 Notice of the hearing must be given to all of the beneficiaries named in your will, along with all potential heirs who would stand to inherit under state law in the absence of a will.
-This hearing gives these individuals the opportunity to contest the validity of your will in order to prevent the document from being admitted to probate.
+This hearing gives these individuals the opportunity to contest the validity of your will in order to prevent the document from being admitted.

 For example, someone might contest your will on the grounds that it was improperly executed (signed, witnessed, and/or notarized) as required by state law, or someone might claim that you were unduly influenced or coerced to change your will.
 If such a contest is successful, the court declares your will invalid, which effectively means the document never existed in the first place.